yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

    https://docs.aws.amazon.com/AmazonECS/latest/developerguide/taskdef-envfiles.html

+#### Verification
-3. Once your server is up and running you can check trace in Snappyflow Server.
+1. Once your server is up and running you can check trace in Snappyflow Server.

-   For viewing trace in snappyflow server make sure project and app name is created or discovered with project name and app name specified in point no.2
+2. For viewing trace in snappyflow server make sure project and app name is created.

-   Once project and app name is created go to View dashboard -> Click on Tracing on lef side bar -> Click on view transaction -> Go to real time tab
+3. Once project and app name is created, go to View dashboard -> Click on Tracing on lef side bar -> Click on view transaction -> Go to real time tab

+:::note
+If you want to enable the Trace to Log feature, 'CAPTURE_BODY':'all' config should be present in <b>ELASTIC_APM</b> section.
+:::note

-4. For complete code refer sample app refer at:
+For complete code refer sample app refer at:

    https://github.com/snappyflow/tracing-reference-apps/tree/master/refapp-django

-5. <b>Note</b>: <i> 'CAPTURE_BODY':'all' config should be present in apm agent code instrumentation for Trace to Log feature. </i>

 ### Flask